User25514/Santi-Logger/ToS.md

 Group owners and server administrators are solely responsible for ensuring their members are informed of and comply with these Terms of Service and the Privacy Policy when VRCat is deployed in their community.

 ## 2. Eligibility
 VRCat is intended for individuals aged 18 and older.
 Group owners are solely responsible for ensuring age compliance within their respective communities.
-VRCat does not independently verify user age and relies solely on platform-provided verification flags when available.
+VRCat now supports account linking between Discord and VRChat for users who have passed VRChat’s third-party 18+ verification.
+VRCat stores only a verification flag and linked user IDs, and does not access or store any sensitive documents or personal details used in that verification process.

 ## 3. Definitions
 - “Group Owner” refers to the verified owner of a VRChat Group or the owner of a Discord Server where VRCat is actively deployed.